xuetengcode/fold_parallax/README.md

 ## Dependencies & Instructions

-0 - Download everything into your computer.
+0 - If everything is already installed, follow the items in "Instructions.pdf" every time you run the experiment.

 1 - Go to this website to download Anaconda installer for python 3.7 then install it: https://www.anaconda.com/products/individual#windows